What is Dropshipping and How Can You Get Started Today?

 1. A comprehensive catalogue with constant innovations

-Unless you're selling a specialised product focussed on a specific niche, you'll probably want to consider a supplier with a large catalogue of products.
+Unless you're selling a specialised product focusing on a specific niche, you'll probably want to consider a supplier with a large catalogue of products.
 If you intend for your shop to grow and eventually sell more products (and offer new product categories), then choosing a supplier that offers a wide range of products will make that growth easier.

 On top of that, you'll want a supplier that constantly updates their offers.
-Often times, there are new trends and "viral products" (remember fidget spinners).
+Oftentimes, there are new trends and "viral products" (remember fidget spinners).
 If your supplier stays on top of those trends, your shop can profit from them as well.

 2. Various synchronisation options